TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab10.md

 These implementations are already imported into the initial project.

-The Jasmin-examples project is an empty project where you can put your example Jasmin programs.
+The Jasmin-examples project contains several Jasmin examples.
+You can try to run them using the builders from the JVM menu.

 ### Write Jasmin Code